klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    make install-pre-brams
    ```

-4. ## Download tables, fixed files an a test case
+## 4. Download tables, fixed files and a test case

    A series of fixed files and tables are required to run the model.
 You can get them by downloading the compressed file available in the ftp area.
 This file has 16GB and may take a while to download.
 It depends on your network speed.
 We advise you to check the checksum of the file to make sure that the download has not broken it.